Bounds in simple hexagonal lattice and classification of 11-stick knots: Preliminary Definitions

 Throughout this paper, a polygon $\mathcal P$ always means a polygonal lattice knot, either in the cubic lattice or in the sh-lattice.
-Also, a polygon will always be assumed to be properly leveled in $w$ unless otherwise specified.
+Also, a cubic lattice (respectively, sh-lattice) polygon will always be assumed to be properly leveled with respect to $z$-sticks (respectively, $w$-sticks) unless otherwise specified.